hanabi/hanabi.github.io/Reference.md

   * Cathy knows that it is impossible for her to have the red 2, because she sees both copies.
 Thus, the *Finesse* must be on Donald.
 Cathy knows that since the "problem" card of blue 3 is one-away from playable, this msut be a *Patch Finesse* that is calling for a blue 2 patch.
 Cathy blind-plays her *Finesse Position* card as a known blue 2 patch.
   * Donald is very surprised that Cathy blind-played a card, but he trusts both Alice and Cathy, so he still assumes he has the red 2.
 Donald tries to blind-play the red 2 and it is instead the blue 3.
 Donald now knows that this was a *Patch Finesse*.
   * Emily sees the playable red 2 and red 3 in Donald's hand, so she also knows that this was a *Patch Finesse*.
 The red card in her hand is either red 3 or red 4.
+* See the section below for important *Patch Finesse* stipulations.

 ### Patch Finesse Stipulations